starchturrets/windows-shenanigans/guide.md

 In addition, I've found that you also need to set **User Configuration > Administrative Templates > Windows Components > File Explorer > Turn off display of recent search entries in the File Explorer search box** to **Enabled.**

+Note: given Microsoft's push for Windows Copilot I suspect Cortana will be sunsetted within the next several month or so, along with these group policies.
+Hopefully there will be a simple, generalized group policy to disable it when Copilot becomes widely available.

 # Defender / Smartscreen

 Go to **Windows Security > Virus and Threat Protection > Manage Settings > Automatic Sample Submission.**